gaberull/gaberull/README.md

 - **Front-end and GUI for [CountingCards](https://github.com/gaberull/CountingCards) blackjack game**
   - I am working in React Native and Javascript
-  - Attempting to run on iOS and Android as well as a freestanding computer app
+  - I Plan to release it for iOS and Android as well as a freestanding computer app
   - My React and JavaScript code will connect to my backend C++ code

 ## Repositories of mine to check out: